-This was the Soviet offensive to reopen a land corridor into Leningrad (12/30 January 1943).
+This was a Soviet offensive, otherwise known as the '4th Sinyavino Offensive Operation', to reopen a land corridor into Leningrad (12/30 January 1943).

 Leningrad had been cut off since 15 September 1941, when Generaloberst Georg von Küchler’s (from 16 January 1942 Generaloberst Georg Lindemann’s) 18th Army, the northernmost formation of Generalfeldmarschall Wilhelm Ritter von Leeb’s (from 17 January 1942 von Küchler’s) Heeresgruppe 'Nord', took Petrokrepost (Schlüsselburg in German) on the southern side of Lake Ladoga.